 - All Fabrics will be removed through out the residence.

 - Nic nacs, hard items and decorations from specific rooms will be removed.

 Both types are sealed off exactly the same way.
 The difference between the two types of trash bags done up, lies in how the items inside of the bag are treated.
 This is explained below.

 -All fabrics in the home will go into a trash bag 1st then be put through a dryer for no less than 1 hour before they can be brought back inside a home.
 Any washing would be done after running fabrics through the dryer 1st.
 Fabrics will include all bedding, towels and clothing in the home.
 All used trash bags should be immediately thrown away outside the home after putting fabrics into the dryer 1st.

--Nic nacs, hard items, items not permanent to an area will go into a trash bag and be sealed off with what’s called a No Pest Strip inside of the trash bag.
+-Nic nacs, hard items, items not permanent to an area will go into a trash bag and be sealed off with what's called a No Pest Strip inside of the trash bag.
 Hot Shot No Pest Strips are pictured below.
-No Pest Strips kill bed bugs and their eggs within 72 hours by working through the air inside of the prepped trash bags that have been sealed off.
+No Pest Strips kill bed bugs and their eggs within 14 days by working through the air inside of the prepped trash bags that have been sealed off.
 These items will be removed from dressers & night stands within the room being treated.
 Sharp items may be sat into any box then add a trash bag over the box and seal it off with a No Pest Strip inside.
 Be sure to leave lids unsealed or off any boxes used inside of trash bags.
 It is very important to remember to leave the lid off a box when put inside of a trash bag.